 Add the WordPress search widget to the blog sidebar.

 TIP: You may want to refer to your theme’s documentation for help with steps 1 & 2.

 Copy and paste the following PHP code into your theme’s functions.php file:

 TIP: You can control which post types get removed from the query on line 23.
 The product post type and page post type are used in this tutorial.

-If you are unsure about the name of the post type to remove from the search results, you may need to refer to your theme’s documentation for a list of custom post types.
+If you are unsure about the name of the post type to remove, you may need to refer to your theme’s documentation for a list of custom post types.

 You can also discover the names of all registered post types by using the WordPress get_post_types function.